it-economics/itea-be/kata-instructions.md

 ### a) **Simplicity in Design**<br/>

-**Question:** How does hexagonal architecture help maintain simplicity in the design of our bank account service?
+**Question:** How does hexagonal architecture help maintain simplicity in the design of our e-commerce application?
 Discuss the benefits of starting with simpler data storage solutions.

 <details>